Published on July 28, 2023

 This limit refers to the maximum size of a web page that Googlebot will download and process for indexing.
 If a web page exceeds this limit, Googlebot will only process the first 15MB of the page.

 It is applied per resource basis, meaning that each HTML file, JavaScript file, and CSS file on your site has its own 15MB limit.
-However, despite each resource having its own limit, you still need to ensure your money-maker or “golden egg” content is considered.
+However, despite each resource having its limit, you still need to ensure your money-maker or “golden egg” content is considered.
 For JavaScript-heavy websites, on the other hand, the impact is even bigger.
 Naturally, JS files are large and can quickly exceed the 15MB limit.

 The primary reason for Google implementing this rule is to manage the resources used during the crawling and indexing process.
 While it helps Googlebot crawl and index the vast number of web pages on the internet, it’s not always a win for your site.